The-Foreigners/The-Foreigners.github.io/objectives.md

 - Review items:
   - Count attunements: armor, weapon, staff, wand
+  - Check encumberance, carrying capacity of mounts with travois.
+    - 15 strength x30 large x5 pulling = 2250 (1/2 for travois, 1125)
+    - Carrying Capacity + Weight
+    - Sorren, 225 + 163 = 388; Atticus, 285 + 200 = 485
+      - In excess of carrying capacity, room for 12600 coins @ 1125
+    - Grin,  600 + 240 = 840; Zera, 150 + 130 = 280
+      - In excess of carrying capacity, room for 150 coins

 - Prepare Gentle Repose
   - Acquire 2cp spell components.
-  - Capture deceased Wyrmlords to revive later, Nyett Toothsharp in particular.
+  - Capture deceased Wyrmlords/Commanders to revive later, Nyett Toothsharp in particular.
   - Preserve acid gland from dragon.

-- 'Sending' B. Hill that Razorfiends destroyed; they may need to destroy eggs.
+- 'Sending' Hill that Razorfiends destroyed; they may need to destroy eggs.

 - Check in on Garath Primo with Kuldera Academy on the 1st.

-- Use segmented ladder to infiltrate orc outpost.
+- Destroy orc outpost.
-  - 'Has a blackness about it'
-  - Nearby four tent camp, with two large creatures.
-  - Raven Queen desires artifact inside.
   - Butcher boars to feed scorpions.

 - Determine where to next?
 Review map notations.